 If you would like to adjust this contribution please review supplemental Employee-Funded retirement contribution options.

 Employees may wish to supplement the University’s contribution to their retirement, with a contribution of their own into an employee-funded retirement plan.
 The University offers several options of employee-funded retirement plans, which are 403(b), Roth 403(b), 457(b), and/or Roth 457(b).
-The University makes generous contributions into either a 401(a) or Utah Retirement System plan, which our employer-funded retirement plans (does not require a contribution from the employee) and because of this, the university does not make a matching contribution into any of the employee-funded retirement plans.
+The University makes generous contributions into either a 401(a) or Utah Retirement System plan, which are employer-funded retirement plans (does not require a contribution from the employee) and because of this, the university does not make a matching contribution into any of the employee-funded retirement plans.
 Matching contributions refer to a retirement plan design, where an employer will match the contribution that an employee contributes into their retirement plan.

 Changes can be made monthly, and must be turned in by the 15th of the month prior to the start of the contribution.
 Your contribution will occur through payroll deduction on either a pre-tax or post-tax basis, based on the plan elected.
 The 2022 maximum contribution is $20,500 per supplemental retirement plan, if under age 50.
 If over age 50, the maximum contribution is $27,000.